 Ever the perfectionist, Knight honed his craft by sitting in front of the cages at the Central Park Zoo in New York City.
-He also became a regular visitor to the American Museum of Natural History, especially its taxidermist department.
+He also became a regular visitor of the American Museum of Natural History, especially its taxidermist department.
 His connections at the museum enabled him to study the muscles and bone structure of specimens sent from the zoo of deceased animals, allowing Knight to fine-tune his artistic talents even further.

-“I very soon found that when I again drew from the living animals, my bone and muscle studies had given me a far deeper insight into their general construction than I had formerly possessed, and that I was better able to interpret the position and flow of the muscles as the animals moved about in their cages,” Knight wrote in an unfinished autobiographical manuscript published after his death in 1953.
+“I very soon found that when I again drew from the living animals, my bone and muscle studies had given me a far deeper insight into their general construction than I had formerly possessed, and that I was better able to interpret the position and flow of the muscles as the animals moved about in their cages,” Knight wrote in an unfinished autobiography published after his death in 1953.

-Henry Osborne served as president of the American Museum of Natural History in New York for 25 years, while Cope was a one of two giants in the field of dinosaur studies during the latter half of the nineteenth century.
+Henry Osborne served as president of the American Museum of Natural History for 25 years, while Cope was a one of two giants in the field of dinosaur studies during the latter half of the nineteenth century.
 Discussions with both Osborne and Cope assisted in Knight’s understanding of prehistoric life, as well as the necessity for accurate illustrations of dinosaurs.

 While Henry Osborne ingrained in Charles Knight the need for accurate depictions of dinosaurs, it was Edward Cope who taught Knight the intricacies of bringing them to life in his artwork.